 Aretuza, School of Sorceresses

 Yennefer spends a few years in Aretuza where she learns the laws of magic under her teacher and mentor Tissaia de Vries, played by MyAnna Buring in the show.
-Other notable sorceresses who will be studying alongside her include Sabrina Glessivig (played by Therica Wilson-Read) and apparently Fringilla Viggo (played by Mimi Ndiweni).
+Other notable sorceresses who will be studying alongside her include Sabrina Glevissig (played by Therica Wilson-Read) and apparently Fringilla Vigo (played by Mimi Ndiweni).
 When Fringilla’s casting was first announced, she and Sabrina were both described as “novice sorceresses”.

 Though Yennefer is sure to have a hard time studying alongside other young sorceresses (especially Sabrina), there is one mage with whom she’ll take solace in the show: Istredd, as played by Royce Pierreson.
 The sorcerer befriends Yennefer and later becomes her lover.
 Though in the books Istredd’s presence at Aretuza during Yennefer’s studies is not mentioned, the show has expanded his role to further develop their connection.